CMTA/CMTAT-LayerZero/README.md

 1. **Private Keys**: Never expose your private keys.
 The `.env` file here used in this project should not be used for production.
 See [getfoundry.sh - Key Management](https://getfoundry.sh/guides/best-practices/key-management/)
 2. **Gas Fees**: Ensure you have sufficient native tokens for gas and LayerZero messaging fees
-3. **Approvals**: Only approve the adapter when necessary, and consider using time-limited approvals
-4. **Testing**: Always test on testnets before deploying to mainnet
+3. **Testing**: Always test on testnets before deploying to mainnet
+4. **Access Control**:
-5. **Access Control**: The adapter requires `CROSS_CHAIN_ROLE` on the CMTAT token - ensure proper access control
+   1. The adapter requires `CROSS_CHAIN_ROLE` on the CMTAT token - ensure proper access control.
+If the adapter has a vulnerability or a bug, revoke the role directly on CMTAT or put the token in the pause state. `crosschainMint` and `crosschainBurn` will revert if CMTAT is in the pause state.
+   2. Alternatively, ERC-20 standard approval or time-based approval can be added by modifying CMTAT codebase.
+In this case, each adapter user will need to approve the adapter to allow it to spend token on their behalf, which will reduce risk in case if the adapter is compromised.
+5. **Adapter Pause**: Both adapters include `pause()` and `unpause()` functions (owner only).
+When paused, all cross-chain transfers are blocked.

 ## Troubleshooting